The power of desire: Allen Jones at the RA

 Their highly sexualised appearance became the focus of academic debate and prompted the exploration of the fetishized image of women and the male gaze in general.

 Unlike other British exhibitors, who for years have largely shied away from showing Jones' work, London's Royal Academy reignited the debate by mounting a career-spanning retrospective in 2014.

 It was about offending the canons of art, not about offending individualsAllen Jones

 More coolly appraised, Jones can be seen as a deft draughtsman and a consummate painter with an eye for pop culture and the glossy artifice of graphic design.

 Jones studied at the Royal College of Art along with friends David Hockney, Patrick Caulfield and RB Kitaj, and - in a portent of things to come - was kicked out after a year for what he claimed was a minor infraction of College rules.

 It seems the mild-mannered artist won't be allowed to escape the misdeeds of his youth or, of course, the furore surrounding his fantastical, stilettoed ladies.
 While these events may have been unforeseen, he's not averse to causing a stir, as he explains:

-The way we look at Jones in 2014 may be as divisive as ever.
+The way we look at Jones now may be as divisive as ever.

 It was unfortunate for me that I produced the perfect image for them to show how women were being objectified.
 Smoke bombs... were thrown at my ICA show in 1978… It was tough stuff and I wasn't expecting itAllen Jones, 2007